App Development: User Guide

 The web app is served from the container.
 This is the most efficient way to render the web app because the instance also holds all your services and data.

 It is easy to launch the web app.
-Simply right click on the WEB-APPLICATION node in your WebIDE, and click on "Launch Application".
+Simply right click on the WEB-APPLICATION node in your WebIDE and click on "Launch Application".
 You can also launch it by directly typing its URL in the browser.
 The app URL is constructed from your instance URL, the app URL and finally appending '/index' to it.

 Native Mobile (Flutter) App